chef/chef-web-docs/chef_master/source/config_rb_client.rst

 ``log_location``
    The location of the log file.
 Possible values: ``/path/to/log_location``, ``STDOUT``, ``STDERR``, ``:win_evt`` (Windows Event Logger), or ``:syslog`` (writes to the syslog daemon facility with the originator set as ``chef-client``).
 The application log will specify the source as ``Chef``.
 Default value: ``STDOUT``.

-   Changed in Chef Client 12.9 to support new ``:win_evt`` and ``:syslog`` output locations.
-Changed in 12.4 to support the Windows Event Logger and configuration with the daemon facility.

 ``minimal_ohai``
    Run the Ohai plugins for name detection and resource/provider selection and no other Ohai plugins.
 Set to ``true`` during integration testing to speed up test cycles.